Movement 1: From Spark to Stakes

 session_id: the root container for a student's inquiry - Seeds reflective traces and metadata for all downstream movements

-- Surfaces student voice, but in structured tension with scholarly framing and public orientation
+- Surfaces student voice, held in structured tension with scholarly framing and public orientation

 - Grounds AI in context-aware follow-up logic, structured around five ideational categories and a recursive synthesis loop

-This movement is designed to transition students from "What is my research about?" to "What can my research do out in the world?" — with the podcast medium as the communicative target.
+This movement transitions students from "What is my research about?" to "What can my research do out in the world?", with the podcast medium as the communicative target.

 The Three Postures: From Spark to Stakes